aim-uofa/AdelaiDet/README.md

 ## Citing AdelaiDet

-If you use this toolbox in your research or wish to refer to the baseline results published in the Model Zoo, please use the following BibTeX entries.
+If you use this toolbox in your research or wish to refer to the baseline results published here, please use the following BibTeX entries:

 ```BibTeX